Multiple Backup Schedules

 databases:

-- host: lldap-db # Optional: Overrides DB_HOST or uses DB_HOST_LLDAP.
+- host: lldap-db # Optional: Overrides DB_HOST or uses DB_HOST_LLDAP, or ${DB_HOST} if not set.

 port: 5432 # Optional: Defaults to 5432.
 Overrides DB_PORT or uses DB_PORT_LLDAP.